SpeechCommunicationLab-UF/EMA-EGG-Analysis/README.md

 <b> Step 3: Combining Files </b>

-The script to perform the combination step is called .
+The script to perform the combination step is called "Struct_Addition".
 The script loops through given directories of .mat and .wav files, and combines them into a single .mat file so that all of the data (EMA, EGG) can be analyzed concurrently in MVIEW.

 <b> Step 4: Adding F0 </b>